 Weeks 1-3: training at Georgetown (daily schedule generally 9:00 am to 5:00 pm)

 Weeks 4-8: on-site programming, schedules vary by site (10:00 am to 6:00 pm)

 GU Summer Educators receive intensive training, including standards-based instruction, assessment/data tracking, and classroom management in order to serve as a Summer Educator for 1st - 5th grades.
-Working in co-teaching pairs, GU Summer Educators teach half-day classes of 10-25 elementary school students for five weeks.
+Working in co-teaching pairs, GU Summer Educators teach afternoon half-day classes of 10-25 elementary school students for five weeks.

 What do past Summer Educators have to say?

 "I see myself taking all the knowledge and experience I gained from SITL and applying it to both my life in college and beyond.
 I learned the importance of careful planning and the impact your words have.
 The whole experience also really opened my eyes to how influential a teacher can be on a student's life.
 As someone who is passionate about so many social justice issues, I found SITL to be eye-opening because it exposed me to so many issues at once."